qiulang/notes-app/readme.md

 A virtual DOM based component approach**Pros**: Small API surface.
 Immutable state improves simplicity.
 Increased reusability and simplicity with components.
 **Cons**: Requires complex build step.
 Harder to learn with heavy use of advanced and experimental JS features.
 Functional approach in JS requires particular care.

+### Afterthought

+### Improving maintainability with templates and components

+Building HTML with templates on the server is a solution that has been the de facto standard for quite some time.
+If you were already planning on working with servers and databases, this is a natural fit.
+But if you were just interested in writing HTML on the frontend, this is quite honestly a huge barrier to entry.

+Web components were first introduced in 2011 as a completely different approach to solving the maintainability issues of HTML.
+Web components are built on the **client** as opposed to the **server**, which removes the barrier of having to learn a server-side programming language and web framework just to write maintainable HTML.

+By the time it became clear that the HTML web component specification wasn’t going to be implemented anytime soon.

+This is the promise of modern JavaScript frameworks — your job as a programmer is to define data and the ways it gets transformed.
+The framework’s job is to manage and manipulate the DOM under the hood.

+### css mess

+remains to be solved